BitCurator/bc_to_aspace_toolkit/README.md

 A simple example with the included sample disk image is provided here.

 This script assumes you have a working ArchivesSpace instance running on another host, or in a VM accessible from your host.
 Need a simple way to get a test instance of ArchivesSpace up and running?
 See our simple Vagrant deployment option at https://github.com/bitcurator/aspace-vagrant.
-The script also assumes the **brunnhilde.py** script is installed.

 Ensure you're in the bc-to-aspace-toolkit directory, then copy the provided sample image to your home directory: